 Dr Sorin-Cristian Vladescu, Research Associate, Faculty of Engineering, Department of Mechanical Engineering, Imperial College London

-Booking multiple tickets (group discounts available) or on behalf of someone else?
+Booking multiple tickets (group discounts available), on behalf of someone else or need us to make a reasonable adjustment in order for you to attend this event?
 Email us

 Support your career development

 Attending this event supports your Professional Development; if you're an IMechE Member, this can be tracked in the Career Developer section of your online account.